cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-SUPPORT-cluster.md

 Add additional __server__ property to the config.yaml file as `server: https://sup1.cybnity.tech:9345`

 > [!NOTE]
-> tls-san item can be an ip external public ip, a server hostname, a FQDNS, a Load-Balancer ip address, or a Load-Balancer dns domain.
+> tls-san item can be an ip external public ip, a server hostname, a FQDN, a Load-Balancer ip address, or a Load-Balancer dns domain.

 - Read generated node token which could be equals to origignal value, or new generated value in case of cluster reset via command:
 ```
   # Get and check the node-token generated on primary server
   cat /var/lib/rancher/rke2/server/node-token

   # Replace token value into config.yaml with primary node's node-token full value
 ```
 - Change the permission allowed to the Kubernetes configuration files to minimise accessibility to other users via command:
 ```
   sudo chmod 600 /etc/rancher/rke2/*.yaml
 ```
 - Enable (symbolic link creation) and start each node's rke2-server service (from sup1 to sup3 server node) via commands:
 ```